schr0841/cnn_project/README.md

 Pre-training is a powerful technique, especially in scenarios where data is scarce or where training a model from scratch would be impractical due to resource constraints.

+In our specific code, we use models that are pre-trained on the EfficientNetB3, ResNet50 and InceptionV3 datasets.
+The InceptionV3 model is trained to classify 1000 different images in a wide range of categories, so that may be why the accuracy suffers, but the ResNet50 model also does this and has good accuracy for us.

 ## Ensemble models